-In the parcel fabric, a parcel can be created by entering dimensions for a closed loop traverse.
-After the traverse has been entered, the parcel is built to create the parcel polygon and parcel points.
+In the parcel fabric, you can create a parcel by entering COGO dimensions for a closed loop traverse.
+After the traverse has been created, the parcel is built to create the parcel polygon and parcel points.

-To enter a parcel traverse, follow these steps:
+To create a parcel traverse, follow these steps:

 - Set the active record in the map for the new parcel.

-The active record should be the legal record that defined the parcel.
+The active record is the record that defines the parcel.
 If the record does not exist, create a parcel record.

 - To apply a ground to grid correction to your traverse dimensions, calculate and turn on a ground to grid correction for the map.

-- Click Traverse located in the Tools gallery on the Parcels ribbon to open the Traverse tool in the Modify Features pane.
+- Click Traverse located in the Tools gallery on the Parcel Record Workflows tab to open the Traverse tool in the Modify Features pane.

 - Click the Layer drop-down box and choose the parcel line feature layer in which to enter the traverse.

-- If necessary, click the template drop-down list next to the Direction field and choose a feature template for your lines.
+- If necessary, click the template drop-down list next to the Direction field and choose a feature template for the lines.

 The default feature template is used if no other feature template exists.

-- To specify a misclose tolerance, click the traverse options button and click Traverse Options.
-Type a misclose tolerance and click OK on the Traverse Options dialog box.
+- To specify a closure tolerance, click the traverse options button and click Closure Tolerance.
+Type a closure tolerance and press <Enter>.

-If the end point of the traverse lies within the specified misclose tolerance of the start location, the two points are snapped together and the traverse is closed.
+If the end point of the traverse lies within the specified closure tolerance of the start location, the two points are snapped together and the traverse is closed.

 Build and align the parcel